 - It is a storage device for the mixed ORS

-- The screw-top has indented sides (which are not evident in this image) which enable it to be held easily by a child
+- The screw-top has indented sides (not evident in this image) which enable it to be held easily by a child

 - It has a clear measuring mark for 200ml water